 Our results demonstrate vastly different niche dynamics within closely related species and illustrate the divergent responses species can have to anthropogenic change.
 Phylogenetic signal of niche conservatism is strongest within short evolutionary timescales (Pearman et al., 2008), yet we found distinct niches for sister-species ~2 million years diverged (Powell et al., 2008) and evidence for a further niche shift within one species.
-The distinct niche dynamic of each species also represents opposing responses to anthropogenic change: BTGR has shifted its range in response to climate change, while the rapidly expanding GTGR has acclimated to new climates possibly due to human land-use change.
-Species with similar responses to BTGR could be more vulnerable to future climate change (Thomas, 2010), while GTGR parallels rapidly expanding introduced species, despite being native to North America (Peer, 2011).
-The habitat breadth expansion of GTGR also confounds our ability to project how the species range will change in the future, and could have implications for a projected expansion in the common grackle (*Quiscalus quiscalus*, Capainolo et al., 2021).
+The distinct niche dynamic of each species also represents opposing responses to anthropogenic change: the boat-tailed grackle has shifted its range in response to climate change, while the rapidly expanding great-tailed grackle has acclimated to new climates possibly due to human land-use change.
+Species with similar responses to the boat-tailed grackle could be more vulnerable to future climate change (Thomas, 2010), while the great-tailed grackle parallels rapidly expanding introduced species, despite being native to North America (Peer, 2011).
+The habitat breadth expansion of the great-tailed grackle also confounds our ability to project how the species range will change in the future, and could have implications for a projected expansion in the common grackle (*Quiscalus quiscalus*, Capainolo et al., 2021).
 Identifying the mechanism of range dynamics in both species expands the knowledge of the complex and changing factors that shape species ranges globally.

-The high accuracy of our SDMs when cross validated on their own datasets and the transferability of the current BTGR model support the use of SDMs as tools to study how species ranges change over time.
+The high accuracy of our SDMs when cross validated on their own datasets and the transferability of the current boat-tailed grackle model support the use of SDMs as tools to study how species ranges change over time.
 While improving model transferability remains a challenge for SDMs (Vaughan \& Ormerod, 2005; Yates et al., 2018), using a combination of climate and land use data can improve model accuracy and transferability in some situations (Elith \& Graham, 2009; Regos et al., 2019).
 Our results also stress the importance of testing model transferability before assuming niche conservatism for all species.
 While niche conservatism is a common pattern across species, assuming species will retain their niche through time can limit the usefulness of SDMs.
 When model transferability is tested, SDMs become a more effective tool for studying species ranges to both understand fundamental questions in ecology and evolution and set conservation priorities in the face of ongoing anthropogenic changes (Elith et al., 2010; Grenoullet \& Comte, 2014; Sofaer et al., 2018; Chen et al., 2018).